vapoursynth/bestsource/README.md

 ## Argument explanation

 *source*: The source filename.
 Note that image sequences also can be opened by using %d or %03d for zero padded numbers.
 Sequences may start at any number between 0 and 4 unless otherwise specified with *start_number*.
+It's also possible to pass urls and other ffmpeg protocols like concat.

 *track*: Either a positive number starting from 0 specifying the absolute track number or a negative number to select the nth audio or video track.
 Throws an error on wrong type or no matching track.